byronwatt/CmdLineOptions/README.md

 The `LogLevelOption` class shows an example of overriding EnumOption and defining a `LogLevelOption::OptionSet()` method for whenever the log_level option is changed.

 This might not help much since typically you would parse command line options before you've initialized various libraries.
-But occassionally it's useful.
+But occasionally it's useful.